Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/guide/multi_node/barebones.rst

 Each node needs access to the same files.
 If the nodes don't attach to a shared network drive, you'll need to upload the files to each node separately.

-**Step 2**: Pick one of the nodes as your main node.
+**Step 2**: Pick one of the nodes as your main node and write down its IP address.
-You need to determine the IP address of this main node.
 Example: 10.10.10.16

-**Step 3**: Launch the script on each of the nodes using the Lightning CLI.
+**Step 3**: Launch the script on each node using the Lightning CLI.

 In this example, we want to launch training across two nodes, each with 8 GPUs.
 Log in to the **first node** and run this command: